THURSDAY, APRIL 19

 THE FUTURE OF FOOD PANEL: Moderated by Amy Shipley, SRG

-THE FUTURE OF MEDIA: Mike Monello, Campfire
+THE FUTURE OF MEDIA: Mike Monello, Founder and Creative Director, Campfire

 As the world of media changes and evolves, it is becoming increasingly complex to understand how to generate consumer engagement.
 Mike is a partner at Campfire, an agency that specializes in world-class participatory programs and immersive experiences that ignite fan cultures, encourage spread, and drive awareness.
 He was a co-creator of the Blair Witch Project and has built amazing consumer experiences for HBO, Cinemax, National Geographic, Infiniti, and many others.
 Learn how to create engagement beyond the digital world and drive consumers to share content and interact with your brand in a whole new way.